-- 6.4 If a religious practitioner is not provided with a parish owned and maintained motor vehicle to perform their duties; they should be paid a travelling allowance or benefits in accordance with diocesan guidelines. - 6.5 Payment of a cash travel allowance is taxable income in the hands of the religious practitioner and PAYG deductions from those payments are required to be made unless salary sacrificed in accordance with this circular.
-However, the religious practitioner may be able to claim deductions for travelling expenses they incur, in accordance with the tax legislation. - 6.6 Alternatively, the religious practitioner and the parish may agree that in lieu of a travel allowance, the parish will provide travel benefits of an amount up to the value of the travelling allowance that would otherwise have been paid.
+- 6.4 If a religious practitioner is not provided with a parish owned and maintained motor vehicle to perform their duties; they should be paid a travelling allowance or benefits in accordance with diocesan guidelines. - is taxable income in the hands of the religious practitioner and PAYG deductions from those payments are required to be made unless salary sacrificed in accordance with this circular.
+However, the religious practitioner may be able to claim deductions for travelling expenses they incur, in accordance with the tax legislation. - Alternatively, the religious practitioner and the parish may agree that in lieu of a travel allowance, the parish will provide travel benefits of an amount up to the value of the travelling allowance that would otherwise have been paid.
 If travel benefits are provided in lieu of an allowance these are exempt benefits and not subject to tax under current tax legislation.